slidevjs/slidev/docs/builtin/components.md

 # Now some solutions!
 ```

+### `PoweredBySlidev`

+Renders "Powered by Slidev" with a link to the Slidev website.

 ### `RenderWhen`

 Render slots depending on whether the context matches (for example whether we are in presenter view).